Ron Randell: Columbia Pictures

 Smithy had been made with funds from Columbia Pictures, who offered Randell a long-term contract and he moved to Hollywood in October 1946.

 Producers Lou Appleton and Bud Small had a deal with Columbia to make a new series of pictures about Bulldog Drummond.
 According to Appleton, "We wanted a new film face and someone with a British way of speaking."
 They were impressed with his Smithy footage and put him in Bulldog Drummond at Bay.
 (It was made for an independent company, Venture, but released through Columbia.)

 Columbia were so impressed by this that in April 1947 they cast Randell in a good support role in an expensive "A" production, It Had to Be You (1947).
 "I'm grateful for playing opposite people like Ginger Rogers and Cornel Wilde", said Randell.
 "They really know their business.
 You can't imagine what it means to get away from those 'Bulldog Drummond' detective roles.
 I was afraid I'd be type-cast and never play anything else."

 He was called back for another go as Drummond in Bulldog Drummond Strikes Back, which filmed in June 1947 at the same time as The Mating of Millie (1948).

 This was followed by The Sign of the Ram (1948) and the $2 million spectacular The Loves of Carmen (1948), where Randell was billed after Columbia's two biggest stars, Rita Hayworth and Glenn Ford.
 However his part in the final movie was very small.

 Randell had been meant to make four Drummond films but only appeared in two.
 In January 1948 it was reported Tom Conway had taken over the role of Drummond and that Randell was focused on "A"s.
 "I would like to be busy in a picture every day for the next two years, at least," he said.
 "With too much free time an actor, I think, loses the emotional pitch at which he works most effectively."
-He added he preferred comedy to drama, saying "I have a serious face, but I think I have feeling for comedy because/1 have a light mind."
+He added he preferred comedy to drama, saying "I have a serious face, but I think I have feeling for comedy because I have a light mind."
 The same month it was reported he had obtained the screen rights to a story Hebridies Adventure by James MacFarlane and was trying to interest Columbia in making it.